index30/score-server/README.md

 Score-server
 ====

-Overview
+This is score-server for ctf.

 ## Description
-This is score-server for ctf.
+Now, This have only the function of login and logout